Helically Symmetric Experiment: Background

-A stellarator is a magnetic confinement fusion device which generates all required magnetic fields to confine high temperature plasma by external magnetic coils.
+A stellarator is a magnetic confinement fusion device that uses external magnetic coils to generate all of the magnetic fields needed to confine the high temperature plasma.
 In contrast, in tokamaks and reversed field pinches, the magnetic field is created by the interaction of external magnets and an electrical current flowing through the plasma.
 The lack of this large externally driven plasma current makes stellarators suitable for steady-state fusion power plants.

 However, due to non-axisymmetric nature of the fields, old stellarators have a combination of toroidal and helical modulation of the magnetic field lines, which leads to high transport of plasma out of the confinement volume at fusion-relevant conditions, solved in the Wendelstein 7-X which has a better particle confinement than the expected in ITER, and achieve plasma duration of 30 minutes.
 This large transport in old stellarators can limit their performance as fusion reactors.

 This problem can be largely reduced by tailoring the magnetic field geometry.
 The dramatic improvements in computer modeling capability in the last two decades has helped to "optimize" the magnetic geometry to reduce this transport, resulting in a new class of stellarators called "quasi-symmetric stellarators".
 Computer-modeled odd-looking electromagnets will directly produce the needed magnetic field configuration.
 These devices combine the good confinement properties of tokamaks and the steady-state nature of conventional stellarators.
 The Helically Symmetric Experiment (HSX) at the University of Wisconsin-Madison is such a quasi-helically symmetric stellarator (helical axis of symmetry).